Signs Your Water Heater Needs Professional Attention

 - Rumbling, popping, or other unusual noises.
 Loud noises coming from the tank usually mean mineral sediment has built up on the heating element or burner.
 This layer traps heat, making the unit work harder and eventually damaging the tank liner.
 If the damage has not advanced, we can typically flush the tank to clear the build-up and protect your unit.

-- Water leaking from the tank.
+- Water is leaking from the tank.
 Even a small puddle near the base suggests a serious issue.
 Leaks often stem from failed connections, a faulty temperature and pressure relief valve, or a crack in the tank itself.
 If your tank leaks, we need to replace the unit immediately.

 - Lukewarm or inconsistent hot water.
 If your hot water runs out quickly or if the temperature fluctuates wildly, a component has likely failed.
 For gas units, this often points to a burner or thermocouple issue.
 For electric units, a heating element failure is common.
 We can replace these internal parts to restore consistent heating.